Paul Clemen

 Paul Clemen (31 October 1866 – 8 July 1947) was a German art historian known in particular for his large inventory of monuments in the Rhineland area, many of which were destroyed or severely damaged in World War II.

 Clemen was born in Leipzig, son of Professor Christian August Julius Clemen (1838–1920) and his wife Helene Voigt (1842–1907).
 His two brothers Carl and Otto became prominent scholars in their own right in the fields of comparative religion and history, respectively.

 He studied at the universities of Strassburg (now Strasbourg), where he was awarded his doctorate in 1889 for a dissertation on the portraits of Charlemagne (Porträtdarstellungen Karls des Grossen) and Bonn, where, in 1893, he received his habilitation.
 He was appointed provinzialkonservator in the Rhine Province in the same year, in which capacity he became responsible for conservation and documentation of the monuments in the province.
 He became extraordinary professor of art history in Bonn in 1898 and professor of the History of Art and Literature at the Düsseldorf Academy of Arts in 1899.
 In 1902, he was appointed professor (ordinarius) of art history in Bonn, a position he held until his retirement in 1936.
-In Bonn, Heinrich Lützeler was one of his students.
+In Bonn, his students included Heinrich Lützeler and Carl Nordenfalk.
 He served as guest professor at Harvard University during 1907–1908.